2020PB/police-brutality/reports/New York.md

 Footage taken from a Periscope stream filmed at Washington Ave and Fulton St in Brooklyn shows a crowd of protestors marching.
 Two white-shirted officers push through the crowd, shoving protestors.
 An officer appears to grab a protestor in a manner similar to a horse collar before releasing them and chasing after another protestor.

-tags: shove, protestor, push, grab
+tags: shove, protester, push, grab

 id: ny-newyorkcity-70